top of page

 For firms engaged in trade, the rising sophistication of import/export databases and trade-intelligence tools offers a real opportunity.

-Why do these trends matter for the trade relationship between Africa and Europe (and for companies operating there)?
+Why do the trends in database & data tools matter for the trade relationship between Africa and Europe (and for companies operating there)?

 Trade context